Trans Resources List

 Lavender Library

 Lavender Library is a lending library and archive housing lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI) books and magazines, various media, and archival materials.
-In addition to being a library peer groups like FTM Sacramento, Eclectic?
-Trash?
-Reading Group and amBi (a community for bi+ people and partners) meet there and recurring events like Queer Crafternoons and and Prisoner Solidarity Night are held there.
-Check out their website, Twitter and Instagram.
+Llibrary peer groups like FTM Sacramento meet there and recurring events like Queer Crafternoons and Prisoner Solidarity Night are held there.

 Sutter Gender Identity Support Group